wandb/docs/docs/guides/model_registry/automation.md

-# Automations for Model CI/CD
+# Triggering CI/CD events with model registry changes

 Create an automation to trigger workflow steps, such as automated model testing and deployment.
 To create an automation, define the [action](#action-types) you want to occur based on an [event type](#event-types).